josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 For plants that don't seed/fruit in their first year (eg White Mulberry) you can precision cut once after spring growth and again in fall before winter.
 Repeat annually.

-Note: I do precision cutting with White Mulberry, Japanese Knotweed, vines that climb (English Ivy, Wintercreeper), Creeping Thistle.
+Note: I do precision cutting with White Mulberry, Japanese Knotweed, vines that climb (English Ivy, Fortune's Spindle), Creeping Thistle.

 ### 4. Identification